Murder of Tehuel de la Torre: 2021

 On April 5, Minister Estela Díaz of the Ministry of Women, Gender Policies and Sexual Diversity of the Province of Buenos Aires, met with Tehuel's family and the ministerial team, giving her commitment to closely follow the investigation.

-On April 21, the Ministry of Security, through the Provincial Directorate of Registry of Missing Persons, offers a reward of between $1,500,000 and $2,000,000 pesos to those who can provide data to find Tehuel's whereabouts.
+On April 21, the Ministry of Security, through the Provincial Directorate of Registry of Missing Persons, offers a reward of between 1.5 and 2 million pesos to those who can provide data leading to Tehuel's whereabouts.

 On May 26, after different testimonies within the framework of the investigation, a search was carried out with tactical divers and specialized personnel in Alejandro Korn's Mirin lagoon, close to the Ramos and Montes homes.

 On June 3, searches were carried out at an ecopoint and on a CEAMSE property near the Ramos and Montes homes, giving negative results.

 On June 10, a raid was carried out at the house of a neighbor of Ramos in the La Nueva Esperanza neighborhood.
 That same day, a woman reported having seen a person similar to Tehuel in Caleta Olivia, so the prosecutor's office sent an appeal for a sticker with his face to be made in the city.

-On June 11, two searches are carried out; one on the CEAMSE property in the city of José León Suárez, and another in the home of "Agüita" (friend of the detainees), in Alejandro Korn.
+On June 11, two searches were carried out; one on the CEAMSE property in the city of José León Suárez, and another in the home of "Agüita" (a friend of the detainees), in Alejandro Korn.

-On June 15, there are raids and searches in a butcher in the neighborhood La Esperanza.
+On June 15, there were raids and searches in a butcher in the neighborhood La Esperanza.

 On July 22, the minister of the Ministry of National Security, Sabina Frederic, met with Andrés and Ailén de la Torre, father and sister of Tehuel, in order to evaluate progress in the case and provide search tools together with the Argentine Federal Police and the Federal Search System for Missing and Lost Persons (SIFEBU).